 Bitcoin has come a long way since its inception in 2009.
 Over the years, its Bitcoin Price USD has been shaped by various significant events, ranging from technological advancements to regulatory changes and macroeconomic factors.
 Understanding how these events have influenced Bitcoin’s valuation can offer valuable insights into its future trajectory.

-Bitcoin was a relatively unknown entity when it was created by the pseudonymous figure, Satoshi Nakamoto.
+Bitcoin to PayPal was a relatively unknown entity when it was created by the pseudonymous figure, Satoshi Nakamoto.
 The currency’s initial years saw meager trading volumes and negligible price movement.
 However, the moment it started being used for real-world transactions, such as the infamous purchase of two pizzas for 10,000 BTC, it started gaining some valuation and attention.

 In 2014, the Bitcoin world was shaken by the collapse of Mt.
 Gox, one of the largest Bitcoin exchanges at the time.
 The exchange filed for bankruptcy, claiming that hackers had stolen 850,000 Bitcoins.
 The incident led to a severe drop in Bitcoin’s price and highlighted the importance of security in the cryptocurrency ecosystem.
 The price took a considerable amount of time to recover, but the incident led to better security measures across exchanges.